MohsenVerdizadeh/Cpu-Scheduler/README.md

 ## 📌 Project Overview

-This is final project of my operating system course that it implements an **Earliest Deadline First (EDF)** scheduling algorithm for a **multi-core CPU simulation**.
+This is the final project of my operating system course that implements an **Earliest Deadline First (EDF)** scheduling algorithm for a **multi-core CPU simulation**.
 It efficiently manages **real-time processes** with execution constraints, prioritizing tasks based on their deadlines and maximizing system performance.

 ## ⚙️ Features